 Photogrammetry for Bridge Monitoring

 The linear variable differential transducers (LVDTs) technique is commonly used for measuring the displacements of a bridge.
 The method entails positioning LVDTs at specific points on the structure.
-In some cases, it is difficult to access the suitable points for LVDTs, and this makes the technique an unsuitable monitoring option for many civil engineering projects.
-The study described in this paper on bridge monitoring revealed that a high accuracy can be achieved using photogrammetry.
+In some cases, it is difficult to access suitable points for LVDTs, and this makes the technique an unsuitable monitoring option for many civil engineering projects.
+The study described in this paper on bridge monitoring revealed that high accuracy can be achieved using photogrammetry.
 The method is, therefore, a better option for monitoring great structures.
-Furthermore, this technique is less expensive as compared to LVDTs method.
+Furthermore, this technique is less expensive compared to LVDTs method.

 Routine Inspection and Documentation of a Bridge

 This paper on bridge inspection and documentation explores two applications of close-range photogrammetry.
 The results obtained from the study revealed that photogrammetry can achieve a high level of accuracy.
 This impressive accuracy makes the method a suitable option for routine bridge inspection.
-In addition, the study revealed that photogrammetric method provides better orthophotos and surface models as compared to traditional techniques.
+In addition, the study revealed that the photogrammetric method provides better orthophotos and surface models as compared to traditional techniques.
 It is, therefore, a better technique for documenting historic bridges.
 Another application of this method is described in this paper on measurement of Charles’ bridge.
 The construction of this bridge began in 1357.
-PhotoModeler, was used to document and assess the condition of this old bridge in Prague.
+PhotoModeler was used to document and assess the condition of this old bridge in Prague.